 - "Marriage" in subsection 91(26) has the "constitutional flexibility to meet ... changing realities" without a constitutional amendment; - Canadian governments have given various forms of legal recognition to opposite-sex marriage, while same-sex couples are denied access to all such regimes, resulting in a formal distinction.
 It is not enough to say marriage "just is" heterosexual.
-It is the opposite-sex component that requires scrutiny, in order to determine whether its impact on same-sex couples is discriminatory; - Further to the historical disadvantage suffered by same-sex couples that favours a finding of discrimination, the common law rule requiring opposite-sex marriage also denies same-sex couples a fundamental choice; - The prohibition of same-sex marriage does not accord with the needs and capacities of same-sex couples in relation to a number of reasons for which couples marry including child-rearing, intimacy, economic benefits and perpetuates the view of inferior capabilities and worth; - When compared to married couples, same-sex couples are not afforded equal treatment in matters of benefits and obligations owing, for example, to specific cohabitation requirements or the unevenness of benefits under provincial legislation and, of particular broader significance, exclusion from the fundamental institution of marriage and its corresponding benefits, whether economic or non-economic; - None of the purposes of marriage advanced by federal lawyers uniting the opposite sexes, encouraging the birth and raising of children, and companionship is a pressing objective of maintaining marriage as an exclusive heterosexual institution, nor is the common law rule excluding same-sex marriage rationally connected to those objectives; - The opposite-sex requirement does not represent minimal impairment of the rights of same-sex couples, who should have access to the same "stabilizing institution" as opposite-sex couples:
+It is the opposite-sex component that requires scrutiny, in order to determine whether its impact on same-sex couples is discriminatory; - When compared to married couples, same-sex couples are not afforded equal treatment in matters of benefits and obligations owing, for example, to specific cohabitation requirements or the unevenness of benefits under provincial legislation and, of particular broader significance, exclusion from the fundamental institution of marriage and its corresponding benefits, whether economic or non-economic; - None of the purposes of marriage advanced by federal lawyers uniting the opposite sexes, encouraging the birth and raising of children, and companionship - is a pressing objective of maintaining marriage as an exclusive heterosexual institution, nor is the common-law rule excluding same-sex marriage rationally connected to those objectives; - The opposite-sex requirement does not represent minimal impairment of the rights of samesex couples: